cnlohr/cnovr/README.md

 #### Prerequisites

-* Download and install **64-bit** tinycc 0.9.27 to `C:\tcc` from here https://download-mirror.savannah.gnu.org/releases/tinycc/tcc-0.9.27-win64-bin.zip
+* Download and install **64-bit** tinycc 0.9.27 to `C:\tcc`^1 from here https://download-mirror.savannah.gnu.org/releases/tinycc/tcc-0.9.27-win64-bin.zip
 * It **must** be the 64-bit version.
 You cannot cross-compile cnovr on Windows.
 * It **must** be the public binary version found in the link above (at least right now) as newer versions tweak the way some libraries work.